huntforhomesaz/cleanout2closing-site/content/geo/az-tucson-senior-transition-and-home-sale.md

 ---

-## Step 5 â€“ Choose a sale strategy that fits your parent and your family
+## Step 5 — Choose a sale strategy that fits your parent and your family

 Once we know what the house will look like, we talk about options.